Heartland F.C.: First relegation To NNL

 Ending 18th in the 2016 Nigeria Professional Football League ensured Heartland went on relegation for the first time since its 40-year existence.
 On the final day of the season, the team had abandoned their game against Plateau United in the 75th minute, after a goal which was to give them a 2–1 lead, was disallowed.
 Heartland was eventually penalized by the League Management for abandoning the match and 3 points and 3 goals was awarded to Plateau United.
 Heartland were also levied a fine of N3 million.
 The result of this meant that MFM FC would remain in the league at Heartland's expense.

-They only spent a year at the second level, winning the Southern division with a game to spare, ending on 61 points and 18 wins, 7 draws and 7 losses.
+They only spent a year at the second level under the leadership of Ramson Madu as the coach and players such as the prolific Stikers like Moses Akinade, Elvis Triax Chinedu Okoroafor, Francis Momoh helping them in winning the Southern division with a game to spare, ending on 61 points and 18 wins, 7 draws and 7 losses.

 Later in August 2019, Heartland hired former MFM FC coach Fidelis Ilechukwu as its manager.

 Sometime in the summer of 2024, in a bid to mitigate the recurring performance challenges the club had continued to experience in the last decade, Emmanuel Amunike, a former assistant coach of the Super Eagles and the 1994 African Footballer of the Year, was appointed as the new head coach of Heartland Football Club.
 Amunike was also given additional administrative reins of the club to oversee its operational running while doubling as the technical head coach.